 Vaidyanathan disagrees though and says the bank has made wonderful progress in building the foundation over the last three years.
 "Setting up a bank from scratch is not easy."
-The press release issued at announcement of merger reads he has huge regard for Rajiv Lall and the team for what he has built at IDFC Bank (see interview).
+The press release with enough and more issued at announceexpertise in credit appraisals, ment merger reads he in retail and SME has huge regard for Raiiv Lall and the team for what he has built at IDFC Bank (see interview).
 He clearly outlines the rationale for the merger.
 For his part, he says, "I have mixed no words saying that Capital First always wanted to convert to a bank because bank gives the perpetuity, and low cost of funds.
 We were anyway planning to apply for a banking license on our own; along came this option of merger that was delivering the same result and was a win-win for both.
-The merger with IDFC Bank has come at an opportune time, if you look at how was a step in that direction.
+The merger with IDFC Bank has come at an opportune time, if you look at how